daniel-gieseler/ddp_critical_batch/README.md

 # Bonus

-TODO: add training speed cost of using gns_hook as opposed to no hook.
+TODO: add a study on the training speed cost of using gns_hook as opposed to no hook.

-TODO: add a study on the paper concerns about learning rate being well-tuned